Quezion/qftp/README.md

-# qftp
+# QFTP

-An FTP server written in a week.
+A prototype FTP server.
+Minimally featured, but supports several basic FTP commands.
+See [router.clj](src/qftp/router.clj) for a list.

 ## Installation